What is the difference between powered air and supplied air respirators?

 Particulate Filtering

-Particle-filtering respirators (PFR) obstruct cleaning, such as fogs, vapor, and filaments.
+Particle-filtering respirators (PFR) obstruct cleaning, such as fogs, vapors, and filaments.
 The least difficult PFRs are expendable and fit freely over the nose and mouth.
-Likewise, filter pores become clogged up effectively and cause breathing difficulties.
+Likewise, filter pores become clogged up and cause breathing difficulties.
 This continuously changes the filter element.

 Disposable respirators protect against limited quantities of nontoxic impurities.
-However, more outrageous hazards, such as asbestos strands, require a respirator with a replaceable channel that fits firmly over the face.
+However, more hazardous materials, such as asbestos strands, require a respirator with a replaceable filter that fits firmly over the face.
 Unfortunately, a PFR can't protect against gases/fumes or oxygen deficiency.

 Gas Filtering